 When is it requested?

 The test for RF is ordered when you have of RA. may include stiffness in your joints for a long time in the morning, swelling, nodules under your skin, and evidence on X-rays of swollen capsules and loss of cartilage and bone if the disease has progressed.

 If you still have symptoms of RA but your first RF test is negative, the test may need to be repeated.
-The levels vary with the degree of symptoms and inflammation and may be negative in periods of remission or inactive disease.
+The levels may vary over time.

 The RF test also may be ordered to help diagnose Sjögren’s syndrome.
 Symptoms include extremely dry mouth and eyes, dry skin, and joint and muscle pain.
 Many connective tissue disorders are autoimmune diseases, and RA and other diseases, such as Raynaud’s syndrome, scleroderma, autoimmune thyroid disorders and systemic lupus erythematosis are common among people with Sjögren's syndrome.